jamesccupps/jamesccupps.github.io/PROTOCOL.md

 **Special entries** that appear in every routing table:

-- `$paneldefault` (cost always 12) — internal fallback / default-route placeholder
+- `$paneldefault` (cost always 12) — internal fallback / default-route placeholder. **This entry MUST appear as the first TLV in every `0x4634` body** without exception.
+A `0x4634` body whose first TLV is not `$paneldefault` is malformed; parsers SHOULD reject the frame rather than attempt to continue.
 - A numeric-named entry (e.g. `101000`, cost ~1467) — possibly a legacy MS/TP gateway registration or site-code identifier
 - The supervisor's BLN-registered name (e.g. `SITE-BMS`, cost ~5400)

-**For a scanner, `0x4634` is reconnaissance gold**: passively observing one `0x4634` from a real supervisor reveals the complete BLN topology in a single message.
-No brute-force enumeration needed.
+Observing a single `0x4634` frame from a real supervisor reveals the complete BLN topology — every peer name, every cost metric, in one message.
+No brute-force enumeration is required to learn what nodes exist on the BLN.

 ### 12.11 System Info `0x010C` Wire Format